kiplangat-david/DSC-WK9-IP/README.md

 # DSC-WK9-IP
-KNN implementation using Titanic dataset
+KNN implementation using Titanic dataset and Naive Bayes Classifier for email messages classification